DaveVoorhis/EnterpriseExemplar/docker/README.md

 It's used to quickly deploy a working application for local testing.*

 Navigate to the docker directory, then:

-- For most platforms:
 ```shell
 docker-compose up
 ```

-See below for additional environment options.
+See below for additional options.

 ## To build and run the application backend...